-Information about how to seek medical treatment or to report a Worker’s Compensation injury/illness can be found at http://www.uh.edu/af/riskmanagement/workerscomp.htm.
+Information about how to seek medical treatment or to report a Worker’s Compensation injury/illness can be found at /af/riskmanagement/workerscomp.htm.

 The only insurance plan accepted at time of payment is the UH Student Health Insurance.
 For all other insurance plans, the patient must pay at the time of service.
 A statement suitable for submission to their insurance will be provided.

-Responding to medical emergencies involving employees, students, or visitors: Faculty and Staff need to be aware of medical emergency conditions requiring immediate attention.
+Responding to ON-CAMPUS medical emergencies involving employees, students, or visitors: Faculty, Staff and Students need to be aware of medical emergency conditions requiring immediate attention.
 These would include, but are not limited to:

-In each of the above medical emergency conditions, immediately notify University Police at 713-743-3333 or dial 9-1-1 from a campus phone and report the nature and severity of the medical problem and the location of the individual needing emergency medical care.
-University Police will meet emergency care providers and direct them to the individual needing medical assistance.
+In each of the above medical emergency conditions, immediately call 9-1-1 and notify the University of Houston Police at 713-743-3333 (or dial 9-1-1 from a campus phone) and report the nature and severity of the medical problem and the location of the individual needing emergency medical care.
 If possible, someone should stay with the individual until the University Police officer or EMT arrives.
 Do not move the individual unless there is an immediate threat to life (i.e. fire, dangerous fumes)

-Notifying the University Health Center or transporting the individual experiencing the medical emergency conditions to the Health Center instead of immediately notifying University Police is not an appropriate, life-saving response.
+Notifying the University Health Center or transporting the individual experiencing the medical emergency conditions to the Health Center instead of immediately calling 9-1-1 or notifying University Police is not an appropriate, life-saving response.
 The Health Center is neither staffed for nor supplied with medications or devices to administer Advanced Life Support.